d3x0r/STFRPhysics/LightSpeedSim.md

 ### Lorentz Problem

 This is a more typical example was on Physics Discord...
+The 'correct' answer to this is wrong, so what does that make the Lorentz Transform?
+Incomplete and limited in scope? or wrong?
+Anyhow here's the problem...

 ---